New here? Start with the complete side hustle guide →

 This post contains affiliate links.
 If you click through and buy something, I may earn a small commission — at no extra cost to you.
 I only recommend tools I’ve actually used or thoroughly researched.

-If you’re using Pinterest to drive traffic to your blog, a personal account isn’t going to cut it.
-You need a Pinterest business account — and the good news is that setting one up takes about ten minutes and costs nothing.
+If you’re using Pinterest to drive traffic to your blog, a personal account won’t cut it.
+You need a Pinterest business account, and the good news is it takes about ten minutes to set up and costs nothing.

 The difference isn’t just cosmetic.
-A business account unlocks Pinterest Analytics, gives you access to rich pins, and — most importantly — tells Pinterest you’re serious about your content.
-That matters for how your pins get distributed.
+A business account unlocks Pinterest Analytics, gives you rich pins, and tells Pinterest you’re serious about your content — which matters for how your pins get distributed.

 Recommended reading: Pinterest for Bloggers: How to Get Free Traffic in 2026